tayyib57/Location-Service/README.md

 ## 💻 About The Project

-As Kodlama.io, we decided to share examples of completed projects.
-Inspired by Clean Architecture, nArchitecture is a monolith project that showcases advanced development techniques.
-The project includes Clean Architecture, CQRS, Advanced Repository, Dynamic Querying, JWT, OTP, Google & Microsoft Auth, Role-Based Management, Distributed Caching (Redis), Logging (Serilog), Elastic Search, [Code Generator](https://github.com/kodlamaio-projects/nArchitecture.Gen) and much more.
+I decided to share examples of completed projects.
+Inspired by Clean Architecture, nArchitecture is a monolithic project that features advanced development techniques.
+The project includes Clean Architecture, CQRS, Advanced Repository, Dynamic Querying, JWT, OTP, Google & Microsoft Auth, Role-Based Management, Distributed Caching (Redis), Logging (Serilog), Elastic Search, Code Generator and much more.
 By contributing, you can support the project and learn new things.

 ### Built With